MisterAaronWong/MechaCar_Statistical_Analysis/README.md

 ![lot](Resources/lot.png)

 ## T-Tests on Suspension Coils
 A T-Test of the suspension coils was also performed on the lots as a whole.
+The goal was to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 PSI.

 ![ttest](Resources/ttest.png)

-Addtionally, T-Tests were performed on each individual lot.
+Additionally, T-Tests were performed on each individual lot.
+The goal of these T-Tests were to determine if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 PSI.

 ![lotttest](Resources/lotttest.png)